-The elements of component 1e are:
+- Learning activities

-- Learning activities: instruction designed to engage students and advance them through the content - Instructional materials and resources: appropriate to the learning needs of the students - Instructional groups: intentionally organized to support student learning - Lesson and unit structure: clear and sequenced to advance students' learning
+- Instruction is designed to engage students and advance them through the content.

+- Instructional materials and resources

+Materials and resources are appropriate to the learning needs of the students.

+- Instructional groups

+- Groups are intentionally organized to support student learning.

+- Lesson and unit structure

+Plans are clear and sequenced to advance students' learning.